-

 Long-Term Impact of Cultural Burning and Shrub Cover

-As Australians tracked from afar the devastation of the Los Angeles Palisades fires in January 2025 – including loss of life, 1,000s of l
+As Australians tracked from afar the devastation of the Los Angeles Palisades fires in January 2025 – including loss of life, 1,000s of lost h -

 Weaving caring for Country into fire risk management